sanand0/til/llms.md

 ## Dec 2025

+- 26 Dec 2025.
+My most used GitHub Copilot feature is tab completion.
+It's surprisingly effective for note-taking (which I do more than code-writing ever since coding agents arrived.)
+I'm amazed that it can act as a:
+  - Calculator/convertor.
+E.g. "9 * 86400 =", "5 miles in km is" or "3 days ago, i.e. on"
+  - References.
+E.g. "The Attention is all you need paper at https://"
+  - Ideator
 - 21 Dec 2025.
 You can open AI chatbots with a pre-populated query using these URLs.
 Gemini, notably, does not yet support this.
   - Claude: https://claude.ai/new?q=%s
   - ChatGPT: https://chatgpt.com/?q=%s